JujuAdams/painfully-learned-lessons/README.md

 ### Man, HTML5 is cursed.

 Sure is.
-Strap on the proton pack and take a look at [some tips on busting those HTML5 ghost](https://github.com/JujuAdams/painfully-learned-lessons/blob/main/HTML5.md).
+Strap on the proton pack and take a look at [some tips on busting HTML5 ghosts](https://github.com/JujuAdams/painfully-learned-lessons/blob/main/HTML5.md).

 &nbsp;